AkshayKumarDhage/Covid19API/README.md

-# SpringBootWebApp For Covid19 Stats
+# SpringBoot Rest Api For Covid19 Stats

 ## This is Spring Boot Rest api project which can be used to request Covid19 cases stats for Districts in India Region.